All Episodes

 No, Head Start is not good.

-The dirty little secret of Head Start, the 40-year-old federal bureaucrat program, is that kids, while they some initially post gains, by the time they get to fourth, fifth, and sixth grade, it's gone.
+The dirty little secret of Head Start, the 40-year-old federal bureaucrat program, is that kids, while some initially post gains, by the time they get to fourth, fifth, and sixth grade, it's gone.

-They're indistinguishable from non head start kids.
+They're indistinguishable from non-Head Start kids.

 You look at where they've tried preschool, government preschool.